The first Steklov eigenvalue of planar graphs and beyond: Proofs

 \begin{lemma}[{\cite[Theorem 4.2]{spielman_spectral_2007}}] For well-behaved caps $C_1, C_2, \ldots, C_n$ in $S^2$, there exists $\alpha$ such that $\norm{\alpha}<1$ and

 \end{lemma}

 With the above lemma, we can transform the kissing-disk representation of planar graph into the cap representation on the sphere.
 Moreover, we can designate several vertices such that their center is the origin.
+Note that any point on the sphere belongs to at most $2$ caps in such representation on the sphere.
+If two vertices are non-adjacent, then the corresponding caps are disjoint.